I need help with carpet cleaning “contract legalese”!

 2. Keep it simple-

 Don’t waste a lot of your client’s time.
-After all, you’re way down the totem pole of his or her priorities.
-But on the other hand include in both your presentation and your contract “clearly defined expectations.”
+After all, you’re “way down the totem pole” of their priorities.
+But even so include in both your presentation and your contract “clearly defined expectations.”
 (Always use “assumptive closing.”)
 How?

-A. Include zoned “method/frequency maps” showing how and when you will be
+A. Include zoned “method/frequency maps” showing how/when you will be cleaning the facility.

 C. Remember, it should always be “when”, never “if”.